 Everybody is welcome to compete in the CodeCup.
 To enter the contest, you simply create a user account and submit your player program.
-The submission of player programs closes on unknown at 06:00 UTC.
+The submission of player programs closes on January 22nd 2022 at 06:00 UTC.

 Before your program is admitted to the contest, it is tested to make sure that it makes valid moves and communicates correctly with the contest system.
 It is possible to submit updated versions of your program, thus replacing earlier submissions.